 Is the story behind the Possession movie true?

 Well according to Los Angeles Times, in 2004 such a box actually existed and was sold on eBay to John Haxton, a museum curator for a whopping $280.

 A small wooden cabinet went up for auction on eBay.
 Inside were two locks of hair, one granite slab, one dried rosebud, one goblet, two wheat pennies, one candlestick and, allegedly, one “dibbuk,” a kind of spirit popular in Yiddish folklore.

 The seller, a Missouri college student named Iosif Nietzke, described the container as a “haunted Jewish wine cabinet box” that had plagued several owners with rotten luck and a spate of bizarre paranormal stunts.

 “We have definitely seen a tidal wave of ‘bad luck,’ ” the seller wrote on eBay in the first week of February.
 “Most disturbingly, last Tuesday, my hair began to fall out.
 I’m in my early 20s and I just got a clean blood test back from the doctor’s….”

 Within days, the box’s opening bid of $1 jumped to $50; that value soon quadrupled.
 On Feb.
 9, the box sold for $280 to a university museum curator named Jason Haxton.

-Whether or not the movie, or even the box for that matter is nothing but more than elaborate remains to be proved.
-However Dybbuk’s in the Hebrew culture have existed for thousands of years, and if that is not frightening enough than what else could be.
+Whether or not the movie or even the box for that matter is nothing but more than elaborate remains to be proved.
+However Dybbuk’s in the Hebrew culture has existed for thousands of years, and if that is not frightening enough then what else could be.